0xROOTPLS/TriProt-Crypter/README.md

 - Uses EnumMetaFile callback for shellcode execution.
 I've found reference to this is literature but never a PoC
 - Data validation of payload (will not execute if payload has been modified)
 - Customizable args for use across different environments
-- x64 Onlu
+- x64 Only

 ## Usage

 ```bash
 python triprot.py -i "input.exe" -o "protected.exe"
 ```
-Please launch form a x64 msvc developer cmd so it may have access to cl.
+Please launch form a x64 msvc developer cmd so it may have access to CL.

 ### Command Line Options